LaurenceA/COMS30017_2022/README.md

 -->

 ## Exam
-The exam is
+The exam
-* closed book
+* is closed book
-* in person
+* is in person
-* handwritten (unless you have AEAs, please get in touch with the school office to confirm these coms-info@bristol.ac.uk).
+* is handwritten (unless you have AEAs, please get in touch with the school office to confirm these coms-info@bristol.ac.uk).
+* allows calculators (with the usual restrictions that they be "non-programmable"; please email coms-info@bristol.ac.uk for any queries about calculators)

 Past exams:
 * [20/21 main](https://github.com/LaurenceA/COMS30017_2022/blob/main/exams/main_2021.pdf)